ibm-cloud-docs/SecureGateway/securegateway_destination.md

 To prevent all but specific IP addresses from connecting to your cloud hosts and ports, you can choose to enforce iptables rules on your on-premises destination.
 ![Network Security Panel](./images/networkSecurity.png?raw=true "Network Security panel")

-To enforce iptables rules, check the box <b>Restrict cloud access to this destination with iptables rules</b> from the Network Security panel.
+To enforce iptables rules, check the box `Restrict cloud access to this destination with iptables rules` from the Network Security panel.
 Once the box is checked, you can begin adding the IPs that should be allowed to connect.
-If no IPs are provided, all connections to this cloud hosts and ports will be rejected as long as the <b>Restrict cloud access</b> box is checked.
+If no IPs are provided, all connections to this cloud hosts and ports will be rejected as long as the `Restrict cloud access` box is checked.

 <b>Note</b>: The IPs or ports provided must be the external IP address that the {{site.data.keyword.SecureGateway}} servers will see, not the local IP address of the machine making the request.